-As a general principle, all staff should maintain high professional standards and there should only be personal contact between pupils and staff through the school email, no other medium.
+As a general principle, all staff should maintain high professional standards and there should only be personal contact between pupils and staff through the school text system and school email, no other medium.
+The exception to this is the members of pastoral staff who, for safeguarding purposes, may have direct contact with pupils outside school hours.